omega0verride/windows-py-internal-audio/README.md

 # windows-py-internal-audio
-This script finds the device that is capable of using loopback, then opens a stream to get audio directly from system.
+This script finds the device that is capable of using loopback, then opens a stream to get audio directly from the system.

 It can be integrated with audio visualisation/analysis projects.
 The script automatically detects the device and opens a loopback stream.
-You can get an audio stream directlly from your computer internal audio without having to specify stream parameters or detect audio device that is capable of loopback.
+You can get an audio stream directlly from your computer internal audio without having to specify stream parameters or detect the audio device that is capable of loopback.

 A loopback stream is the best choice because you don't have to deal with microphone noise, aux input or virtual audio devices.